plebbit/plebbit-js/README.md

   description?: string
-  roles?: {[authorAddress: string]: SubplebbitRole} // each author address can be mapped to 1 SubplebbitRole pubsubTopic?: string // the string to publish to in the pubsub, a public key of the subplebbit owner's choice
-  latestPostCid: string // the most recent post in the linked list of posts
-  posts: Pages // only preload page 1 sorted by 'hot', might preload more later, comments should include Comment + CommentUpdate data challengeTypes?: ChallengeType[] // optional, only used for displaying on frontend, don't rely on it for challenge negotiation metricsCid?: subplebbitMetricsCid
+  roles?: {[authorAddress: string]: SubplebbitRole} // each author address can be mapped to 1 SubplebbitRole pubsubTopic?: string // the string to publish to in the pubsub, a public key of the subplebbit owner's choice latestPostCid?: string // the most recent post in the linked list of posts posts?: Pages // only preload page 1 sorted by 'hot', might preload more later, comments should include Comment + CommentUpdate data challengeTypes?: ChallengeType[] // optional, only used for displaying on frontend, don't rely on it for challenge negotiation metricsCid?: subplebbitMetricsCid
   createdAt: number